-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pelham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pelham is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pelham is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Pelham who work in office and administrative support (14.38%), management occupations (11.87%), and sales jobs (11.10%).
+There are especially a lot of people living in Pelham who work in office and administrative support (14.03%), management occupations (11.89%), and sales jobs (10.45%).

 Also of interest is that Pelham has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Pelham citizens is substantially higher than the typical US community, as 29.84% of adults in Pelham have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Pelham citizens is substantially higher than the typical US community, as 29.44% of adults in Pelham have at least a bachelor's degree, and the average American community has 21.84%.

 The most common language spoken in Pelham is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and French.